 Construction Software Modules and Users

-So let’s say you’ve decided to make the switch from QuickBooks to a best-of-breed system for job costing, payables, construction billing, and Davis-Bacon payroll.
+So let’s say you’ve decided to make the switch from QuickBooks to a best-of-breed system for job costing, accounts payables, construction billing, and Davis-Bacon payroll.
 This will typically represent what’s known as the “base system.”
 However, these exact feature sets aren’t always the same for every vendor.
-Be sure to check with vendors what’s included in the base system.
+Be sure to check what’s included in the base system with vendors.

 Additional modules can often include: